JaciBrunning/TravisCards/README.md

   }
 }
 ```
-- Arg 1: The directory to place the rendered imnages.
+- Arg 1: The directory to place the rendered images.
 For most purposes, this should just be a '.' (period)